j-Riv/k3s-rpi-cluster/README.md

 # Deploy K3s
-> Install k3s on a Raspberry Pi 4 Cluster running Ubuntu Server 22.04 LTS
+> Install [K3s](https://www.rancher.com/products/k3s) on a Raspberry Pi 4 Cluster running [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/raspberry-pi).
+The cluster will be able to be imported into [Rancher](https://www.rancher.com/why-rancher).
+Putting this here in hopes it helps someone or myself later on :D.

 What is K3s?

 K3s is a lightweight Kubernetes distribution created by Rancher Labs, and it is fully certified by the Cloud Native Computing Foundation (CNCF).
 K3s is highly available and production-ready.
 It has a very small binary size and very low resource requirements.

 ## Raspberry Pi Setup

+Install Ubuntu Server 22.04 LTS on each Raspberry Pi.

-Do this on each pi.
+Then do the following for each pi.

 Edit the host name ex: `k3s-master` for the master and `k3s-worker-01`, `k3s-worker-02` etc for the workers.
 ```bash